Source: Save The Children

 100 Days of Action

-Ahead of the Summit, our supporters, partners, and children themselves have taken thousands of action to get world leaders’ attention and push education to the top of their agendas, as part of the #100DaysOfAction campaign.
+Ahead of the Summit, our supporters, partners, and children themselves have taken thousands of actions to get world leaders’ attention and push education to the top of their agendas, as part of the #100DaysOfAction campaign.
 Over 2000 child campaigners took part in activities, from hosting a chat show to online art competitions.
 In Kosovo, child-led group Respect our Rights met with President Vjosa Osmani to discuss the challenges faced by children when it comes to education, where President Osmani committed to support child-led initiatives.

 Across Colombia, in addition to painting beautiful street murals raising awareness about education, children have met virtually with the Ministry of Education to discuss the importance of the safe return to school for all.
 And in Kenya, we facilitated a Children’s Summit where children met with the Ministry of Education to describe the situation of education in the pandemic context.